 Description Enables/disables the insertion of the embedded timecode (D-VITC) in the SD output.
-Values The value No es specified for the D-VITC field can be as follows: No new timecode inserted in the output.
-Same timecode as in the input inserted in the · LTC output.
-Timecode from the LTC table inserted in the output. · US All D-VITC timecodes generated in the video Default value No
+Values The value No In s specified for the D-VITC field can be as follows: No new timecode inserted in the output.
+Same timecode as in the input inserted in the • LTC output.
+Timecode from the LTC table inserted in the output. · USEI User-defined timecode inserted in the output.
+All D-VITC timecodes generated in the video signal coming out of the given PGM will remain static and fixed to 00:00:00:00.
+Default value No